 Colorcom's offices are located in Honolulu, Hawaii, the crossroads of East and West, and in New York.
 We'll tackle your project at any point on the globe and bring you the broadest knowledge base in the field of color.
 Our staff of consultants include Jill Morton, Lawrence Peterson, Kevin Morrison, and Corey Taira — all experts in their fields.

 We leverage the power of color to make it work for you.

 Jill Morton - CEO

-Color Specialist, Designer, and Branding Expert
+Color Specialist and Strategist, Designer, and Branding Expert

 Jill holds a Masters Degree in Design and has served as adjunct faculty at several universities.
 As founder of Colorcom, she brings the highest level of technical and professional knowledge about color to a wide range of projects.
 Psychological color impact, innovative color combinations, attractive color harmonies, visual ergonomics and marketing trends are the critical factors she addresses in prescribing successful solutions for her global clients.

 Morton is the author of the Color Voodoo series of books about color theory and is the author and illustrator of the award-winning web site, Color Matters - a leading source for information about color on the web today.
 She is also an educator and conducts courses online at Color Matters Online Learning and presents workshops and keynote speeches on site.

 As director of the International Color Research Institute, she manages the Global Color Database, a one-of-a-kind compilation of information about color preferences and associations gathered from over 200,000 people worldwide, since 1997.